h2oai/pystacknet/README.md

 Command | Explanation
 --- | ---
 models  |  List of models.
-This should be a 2-dimensional list .
-The first level hould defice the stacking level and each entry is the model. metric  | Can be "auc","logloss","accuracy","f1","matthews" or your own custom metric as long as it implements (ytrue,ypred,sample_weight=) folds   |  This can be either integer to define the number of folds used in `StackNet` or an iterable yielding train/test splits. restacking   |  True for [restacking](https://github.com/kaz-Anova/StackNet#restacking-mode) else False use_proba   |  When evaluating the metric, it will use probabilities instead of class predictions if `use_proba==True` use_retraining   |  If `True` it does one model based on the whole training data in order to score the test data.
-Otherwise it takes the average of all models used in the folds ( however this takes more memory and there is no guarantee that it will work better.) random_state   |  Integer for randomised procedures n_jobs   |   Number of models to run in parallel.
-This is independent of any extra threads allocated n_jobs   |   Number of models to run in parallel.
-This is independent of any extra threads allocated from the selected algorithms. e.g. it is possible to run 4 models in parallel where one is a randomforest that runs on 10 threads (it selected). verbose   |   Integer value higher than zero to allow printing at the console.
+This should be a 2-dimensional list.
+The first level should define the stacking level and each entry is the model. metric  | Can be "auc","logloss","accuracy","f1","matthews" or your own custom metric as long as it implements (ytrue,ypred,sample_weight=). folds   |  This can be either integer to define the number of folds used in `StackNet` or an iterable yielding train/test splits. restacking   |  True for [restacking](https://github.com/kaz-Anova/StackNet#restacking-mode) else False. use_proba   |  When evaluating the metric, it will use probabilities instead of class predictions if `use_proba==True`. use_retraining   |  If `True` it does one model based on the whole training data in order to score the test data.
+Otherwise it takes the average of all models used in the folds (however this takes more memory and there is no guarantee that it will work better). random_state   |  Integer for randomised procedures. n_jobs   |   Number of models to run in parallel.
+This is independent of any extra threads allocated from the selected algorithms. e.g. it is possible to run 4 models in parallel where one is a randomforest that runs on 10 threads (if selected). verbose   |   Integer value higher than zero to allow printing at the console.